Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Results

 If the exposure is increased to ten years, the corresponding numbers are one and zero respectively as shown in figure \ref{fig:2}.

 The results for ten-year exposure are summarized in table \ref{Chap10:table3}.
-From table \ref{Chap10:table3}, we note that the average allowed ranges of $|\Delta_{31}|$, both at 2$\sigma$ and at 3$\sigma$, are smaller for 3-variable analysis compared to 2-variable analysis.
+From table \ref{Chap10:table3}, we note that the average allowed ranges of $|\Delta m^2_{31}|$, both at 2$\sigma$ and at 3$\sigma$, are smaller for the 3-variable analysis compared to the 2-variable analysis.